 National airspace model: Deterministic optimization of flight frequencies by carrier after airport losses

-A national airspace model can aid the government in making difficult decisions after the loss of infrastructure.
-This loss could be due to a terrorist attack or natural disaster and may affect part of an airport or the entire airport, effectively decreasing the capacity of the system.
-Whereas previous optimization models focused on the decisions a single carrier would have to make, this research extends the formulation to include multiple carriers, all sharing the same air system capacity.
+A national, macroscopic airspace model can aid the government in making difficult decisions after the loss of infrastructure.
+This loss may include an entire airport, part of an airport, or some en route air traffic control facility.
+Any of these losses would decrease the capacity of the system such that it becomes an important factor in the model.
+Whereas previous optimization models only focused on the decisions a single carrier would have to make, this research extends the formulation to include multiple carriers.
 Each carrier is assumed to have its own unique aircraft fleet, routes, and hub airports.
-The goal of the model is to determine revised flight frequencies after a loss of infrastructure, with the objective of minimizing total operating cost.
-This is done by implementing a heuristic algorithm modeled after solution procedures from facility location problems, whereby links between airports are analogous to opening a facility.
-A small, 10-node test case illustrates the computational efficiency and potential contributions of such a model.
+The goal of the model is to determine revised flight frequencies for each carrier and each aircraft type between pairs of airports after a loss of infrastructure, incorporating the notion of equity among the individual airlines.
+A small, 9-node test case illustrates the potential contributions of such a model.